SubjunctiveQuaver/subjunctivequaver.github.io/_posts/2021-06-18-measure-theory-in-probability-2.md

 **Challenge question 5.** Complete the above proof that the signum function is measurable by identifying the remaining 7 cases, and checking that $$\operatorname{sgn}^{-1}(A)$$ is a Borel set in each case.

 Going back to our example 9 with the uniform distribution on $$[0,1]$$, it now follows that the inclusion map $$X : \Omega \hookrightarrow \mathbb R, x \mapsto x$$, is a *random variable*, since it is continuous (thus measurable).
 This is how we typically think of a random variable with a uniform distribution!

+Briefly, let's consider random variables from finite probability spaces.
+Since the natural sigma algebra is the power set, it follows that *every* function is measurable.
+So *any* function $$X : \Omega \to E$$ is a valid random variable.
 Let's now look at random variables in a bit more depth.

 ### Fun with random variables